awsdocs/iam-user-guide/doc_source/id_root-user.md

 ## Deleting access keys for the root user<a name="id_root-user_manage_delete-key"></a>

-You can use the AWS Management Console or various programming tools to delete access keys for the root user\.

-**To delete an access key from the AWS account root user \(console\)**
+You can use the AWS Management Console to delete access keys for the root user\.
+You cannot use the AWS CLI or the AWS API to delete the root user access keys\.

 1. Use your AWS account email address and password to sign in to the [AWS Management Console](https://console.aws.amazon.com/) as the AWS account root user\.
 **Note**